rockit-astro/camd-raptor/README.md

 `raptor_camd` interfaces with and wraps Raptor Ninox 1280 detectors and exposes them via Pyro.

-`swir` is a commandline utility for controlling the cameras.
+The `cam` commandline utility for controlling the cameras is provided by [camd](https://github.com/rockit-astro/camd/).

 ### Configuration

 Configuration is read from json files that are installed by default to `/etc/camd`.
-A configuration file is specified when launching the camera server, and the `swir` frontend will search for files matching the specified camera id when launched.
+A configuration file is specified when launching the camera server, and the `cam` frontend will search for files matching the specified camera id when launched.

 The configuration options are:
 ```python